BallAerospace/COSMOS/INSTALL.md

 ## Start

 This will run the setup to make sure it has been run.
-It will then run the minimal requirements to start cosmos.
-This will create a docker network and volumes if they do not already exist, along with building the containers.
+It will build and run the minimal requirements for cosmos.
+This will create a docker network and volumes if they do not already exist.
 Then run the containers.

 ### Windows